AureumChaos/LEAP/docs/source/building.rst

 pipeline during a run, or that you want to add complex bookkeeping not easily supported by a prebuilt, among many other possible reasons.

-This leaves assembling a bespoke evolutionary algorithm using low-level LEAP components.
+This leaves assembling a bespoke evolutionary algorithm (EA) using low-level LEAP components.
 Generally, to do that you will need to do the following:

 * Come up with a suitable representation for your problem